ywamsendai/ywamsendai-docs/docs/dts/faq.md

 ### Do I need a visa to attend?

-As a short-term training programme, and because of the complex process of applying for a Religious Activities visa, we can only accept applicants that are national of countries that do not need a visa in order to be in Japan for up to 90 days.

-Please [click here](https://www.mofa.go.jp/j_info/visit/visa/short/novisa.html) for details of what countries this includes.

-If your nation is not on this list, or it *is* on the list but Japan only permits up to 30 days, we are unfortunately unable to accept your application.
-In this case, we would recommend you to attend a YWAM DTS elsewhere, then pray about applying as staff if led by God.
+As a short-term missionary training programme, the YWAM Sendai DTS may be undertaken either without a visa if you are already a resident of Japan or a national/citizen of the [visa exemption measures countries](https://www.mofa.go.jp/j_info/visit/visa/short/novisa.html) (those that specify 90 days), or by applying for an [eVisa](https://www.evisa.mofa.go.jp/index).
+You may not take DTS on a visa of less than 90 days.
+Once you are accepted, we’ll send you further information, specific to you.

 ## Finances

 ### What do school fees cover?

-#### Training Phase
+#### Lecture Phase

-The training phase fee covers lectures, main meals (besides weekends), accommodation, and necessary transportation expenses during the phase.
+The Lecture Phase fee covers lectures, main meals (besides weekends), accommodation, and necessary transportation expenses during the phase.

-Personal expenses, weekend lunches, and airfare to and from Japan are not included in published training phase fees.
+Personal expenses, weekend lunches, and airfare to and from Japan are not included in published Lecture Phase fees.

 #### Outreach Phase